-When you figure out why you get stuck in unhealthy relationships, you move one step closer to freedom, peace, and joy!
+Learning why you get stuck in unhealthy relationships will help you move one step closer to freedom, peace, and joy.
 These reasons women feel trapped in bad or unhappy relationships will help you see yourself – and your partner – in a different light.

 Sometimes you can be painfully aware of all the signs he doesn’t love you, yet still be unable to leave.
-You hope your relationship will change, you believe him when he says he’ll try harder, or deep down you think you’re the one who needs to change.
+Maybe you hope things will change even though you feel used in your relationship.
+You believe him when he says he’ll try harder, or deep down you think you’re the one who needs to change.
 There are a variety of specific reasons women get and stay stuck in unhealthy relationships; in this article, I share the general reasons.
 Once you recognize the general reason that applies to your relationship, then you’ll be in a better position to move forward in your life.

 Be kind and gentle with yourself.
 You aren’t stupid, you’re just stuck!
 You aren’t doomed to stay in an unhappy, unhealthy relationship for the rest of your life.
 You’re on the right track, and you’re making progress.
 It takes time to let go of someone you love – especially if it’s your first or most meaningful relationship.